Tadap (2021 film)

-The film was declared "Average" at the box office.
 The principal photography began on 22 April 2019 in the Central Plaza theatre in the South Mumbai.
 Major portions of the film were shot in Mumbai and Mussoorie.
 The film was wrapped up on 10 March 2021.

+This was the penultimate film to be released under the Fox Star Studios name before being rebranded to Star Studios on 27 May 2022.

 Plot

 The movie starts with Ishana chasing a goon from Damodar Nautiyal's political party in Mussoorie.
 The goon gets badly beaten up, but Damodar refuses to file a complaint.
 Ishana is released from detention and his father, Daddy comes to pick him up.
 On their way home, Daddy advises Ishana to set up his multiplex outside of Mussoorie, but Ishana refuses.
 It is shown that he is reminiscing about a girl, Ramisa.

 3 years ago, Ramisa came to Mussoorie from London to live with her father, Damodar, and her grandma.
 Damodar wins the election by 1000 votes.
 It is shown that Damodar and Daddy are good friends and the latter is celebrating outside of Damodar's house with Ishana and he catches Ramisa's eye.
 Later that night, Damodar, Daddy and Ishana are having dinner and the light goes out.
 Damodar tells Ishana to get Ramisa's grandmother from the house so that she doesn't slip.
 He instead takes Ramisa.

 When everyone comes out for dinner, Ramisa and Ishana subtly start to flirt and continue that the next day.
 Lol is Ishana's friend who suspects that he is seeing someone and get the information out of him that he is going to see Ramisa.
 Soon they start seeing each other more often and share kisses.
 Daddy also start to suspect that Ishana is seeing someone.
 Ishana confesses that he is seeing Ramisa and is madly in love with her and that she is too.
 He urges Daddy to go to Damodar to talk about Ishana and Ramisa's marriage to which Daddy says that he will go when the time is right.

 One night, Ramisa texts Ishana to come and get her at midnight.
 They both go to a closed cafe and have sex.
 When they reach Ramisa's house, Ishana asks Ramisa about them getting married.
 She tells him that she will talk to her father about this and kisses him goodnight.
 As she is leaving Damodar sees this.
 The next day, Ramisa doesn't call Ishana and he gets worried.
 Lol tells him to call Daddy and ask him to go to Ramisa's house to talk about the marriage.